rockit-astro/mountd-planewave/README.md

   "pwi_timeout": 0.5, # Communication timeout with the PWI server (in seconds).
-  "slew_poll_interval": 0.5, # Interval to poll the mount for slew completion (in seconds) "slew_timeout": 60, # Maximum time to slew from any position to any other position (in seconds) "ha_soft_limits": [-90, 90], # Allowed hour angle range in degrees "dec_soft_limits": [-45, 90], # Allowed declination range in degrees "park_positions": {
+  "slew_poll_interval": 0.5, # Interval to poll the mount for slew completion (in seconds) "slew_timeout": 60, # Maximum time to slew from any position to any other position (in seconds) "home_poll_interval": 5, # Interval to poll the mount for homing completion (in seconds) "home_timeout": 60, # Maximum time to find home position (in seconds) "ha_soft_limits": [-90, 90], # Allowed hour angle range in degrees "dec_soft_limits": [-45, 90], # Allowed declination range in degrees "park_positions": {